Skip to main content

 fill_model = FillModel(

-prob_fill_on_limit=0.2, # Chance a limit order fills when price matches (applied to bars/trades/quotes + L1/L2/L3 orderbook)
+prob_fill_on_limit=0.2, # Chance a limit order fills when price matches (applied to bars/trades/quotes + L1/L2/L3 order book)

 prob_fill_on_stop=0.95, # [DEPRECATED] Will be removed in a future version, use `prob_slippage` instead

-prob_slippage=0.5, # Chance of 1-tick slippage (applied to bars/trades/quotes + L1 orderbook only)
+prob_slippage=0.5, # Chance of 1-tick slippage (applied to bars/trades/quotes + L1 order book only)

 random_seed=None, # Optional: Set for reproducible results